TomK32/APRI50/README.md

 biomechanic modifications, who was sent here as part of humanity's search for _new planets to colonize_.

-After your arrival in orbit in a tiny hyperspace capsule you have successfully landed on the planet.
+After your arrival in orbit in a hyperspace ship you have successfully landed on the planet.
 In a barren landscape shaped by regular and unhealty rainfall you need to _establish a base and start exploring_.

 *What will you find and will your mission be a success?*

+## Game play

+The game focuses around a crashed space ship and colonists.
+These are controlled by the player and will conduct the terraforming, engineering and other thing necessary to turn the planet into a successful colony.

 ## Controls